Man using a computer working out how to avoid superannuation scams

 Self-managed super fund scams

-Scammers encourage you to open a self-managed super fund (SMSF) promising you more control over your super and different investment options like cryptocurrency.
-Scammers may not be pushy and work to build trust with you over time.
+Scammers encourage you to open a self-managed super fund (SMSF) promising you more control over your super.
+They may offer different investment options like cryptocurrency or persuade you to open an SMSF to invest in a particular company or investment fund.
+Scammers can be pushy or work to build trust with you over time.
 They often have convincing marketing material showing high returns and once you’re invested, they will provide false returns information on the investment.
 Scammers will also offer to do everything for you telling you there is no need for anyone else to help take care of the SMSF.

 Early access super scams